jwhitt3r/Bach/README.md

-# The Little Phone That Could Ch-Ch-Chroot
+# Bach - The Little Phone That Could Ch-Ch-Chroot

 This project was conducted by Myself (@Jack_WJ) and MuNk (@MuNK__) it was presented at BSides London 2019.